How To Solve Problems By Analogy

 In his book, Lateral Thinking 7, first published almost fifty years ago, de Bono suggests that lateral thinking, of which thinking by analogy is an aspect, is the opposite of traditional vertical thinking.
 Although he also says that both lateral thinking and vertical thinking can work together rather than in opposition.

-Analogical Thinking Experiment
+An Analogical Thinking Experiment

 In 1980, Mary Gick and Keith Holyoak at the University of Michigan investigated the role of analogical thinking in psychological mechanisms that underlie creative insight.
 In their study 8 they suggested that anecdotal reports of creative scientists and mathematicians suggested that their development of new theories often depended on noticing and applying an analogy drawn from different domains of knowledge.
 Analogies cited included the hydraulic model of the blood circulatory system and the planetary model of the atomic structure of matter.

-Participants are then asked to find a solution to the following medical problem
+Participants are then asked to find a solution to the following medical problem;

 The Results

-very different domain.
+The study's results provided experimental evidence that solutions to problems can be generated using an analogous problem from a very different domain.
 However, the researchers caution against the assumption that solving problems by analogy may not deliver positive results where the problems are more complex.

 Success is also dependant on the individual's exposure to similar conditions in the past, with increased exposure likely to yield more consistent results in solving similar problems.